 Dentist Majors: College Majors for Aspiring Dentists

-While any major may be acceptable when applying to dental schools, students have to complete a set amount of classes in the sciences and the liberal arts.
+While any major might be acceptable when applying to dental school, students typically have to complete a set number of classes in the sciences and liberal arts.
 Some universities offer pre-dentistry tracks, but students still have to select a major in a broader scientific subject.
-Some common degree programs that meet dental school requirements are in biology, chemistry or physics.
+Some common 4-year degree programs that meet dental school requirements are biology, chemistry and physics.

 Bachelor of Science in Biology

 Biology primarily studies life and its processes.
 In many cases, these programs will include coursework that satisfies dental school prerequisites.
 In addition to core biology and mathematics courses, students have the opportunity to choose electives that focuses on zoology, ecology or genetics.
 Some programs may also specialize in a field like cell or molecular biology, which focuses on how cells interact with diseases or organisms.
 A high school diploma or the equivalent is typically the only educational requirement for admission.